-This was a retrospective study of children aged 15 years and below who had intestinal resection procedure between September 2008 and October 2018 at the pediatric surgery unit of ESUTH Enugu, Nigeria.
-Patients who have had intestinal resection for the same pathology at a peripheral hospital before referral to ESUTH for reoperation were excluded from this study.
+This was a retrospective study of children aged 15 years and below who had an intestinal resection procedure between September 2008 and October 2018 in the pediatric surgery unit of ESUTH, Enugu, Nigeria.
+Patients who had undergone intestinal resection for the same pathology at a peripheral hospital before referral to ESUTH for reoperation were excluded from this study.
 ESUTH is a tertiary hospital located in Enugu, South East Nigeria.
-The hospital serves the whole of Enugu State, which according to the 2016 estimates of the National Population Commission and Nigerian National Bureau of Statistics, has a population of about 4 million people and a population density of 616.0/km2.
+The hospital serves the whole of Enugu State, which, according to the 2016 estimates of the National Population Commission and Nigerian National Bureau of Statistics, has a population of about 4 million people and a population density of 616.0/km2.
 The hospital also receives referrals from its neighboring states.
 Information was extracted from the case notes, operation notes, operation register, and admission-discharge records.
-The information extracted include the age, gender, duration of symptoms before presentation, time interval between presentation and intervention, indication for intestinal resection, definitive operative procedure done, complications, duration of hospital stay and outcome of treatment.
-The period of follow up was for 6 months.
+The information extracted included age, gender, duration of symptoms before presentation, time interval between presentation and intervention, indication for intestinal resection, definitive operative procedure performed, complications, duration of hospital stay, and outcome of treatment.
+The follow-up period was 6 months.
 Ethical approval was obtained from the ethics and research committee of ESUTH.
-Statistical Package for Social Science (SPSS) version 21 was used for data entry and analysis.
+The Statistical Package for the Social Science (SPSS) version 21 was used for data entry and analysis.
 Data were expressed as percentages, median, mean, and range.

 3. Results

 3.1.
-Patients’ demography
+Patients’ demographics

-Sixty two intestinal resections were done during the study period but only 52 cases had complete case records and formed the basis of this report.
-There were 36 males (69.2%) and 16 females (30.8%), with a male to female ratio of 2.25:1.
+Sixty-two intestinal resections were performed during the study period, but only 52 cases had complete case records and formed the basis of this report.
+There were 36 males (69.2%) and 16 females (30.8%), which corresponds to a male to female ratio of 2.25:1.
 The ages of the patients ranged from 1 to 168 months, with a median of 10 months.
-Sixty five percent of the patients were less than 12 months of age.
-The median duration of symptoms prior to presentation to the hospital was 3 days (1 – 5).
-Seven patients (13.5%) presented within 24 hours of onset of symptoms while eleven patients (21.2%) presented between 24 and 48 hours.
-Thirty four patients (65.3%) presented after 48 hours of onset of their symptoms.
-The median duration from presentation to surgery was 2 days (range: 1 - 4).
+Sixty-five percent of the patients were less than 12 months of age.
+The median duration of symptoms prior to presentation to the hospital was 3 (1 – 5) days.
+Seven patients (13.5%) presented within 24 hours of the onset of their symptoms, while eleven patients (21.2%) presented between 24 and 48 hours.
+Thirty-four patients (65.3%) presented after more than 48 hours had elapsed since the onset of their symptoms.
+The median duration from presentation to surgery was 2 (1 – 4) days.
 Most of the patients (69.3%) were operated on within 48 hours of presentation to the hospital.
-The mean duration of hospital stay was 15 days, as shown in Table 1.
+The mean duration of hospital stay was 15 days.
+These statistics are shown in Table 1.

 Table 1: Demographic characteristics of the patients